quadsurf/react-curriculum/03-synthetic-events.md

 ### Form

-When a user submits a `<form>` component, the `onChange` event will fire.
+When a user submits a `<form>` component, the `onSubmit` event will fire.
 You'll need to register an `onSubmit` event handler that calls the `event.preventDefault()` function to prevent the browser from reloading the page.

 In terms of their events, `<input type="text" />` and `<input type="password" />` components are identical.
 Because each component has a unique `name` prop, the `this.handleChange()` event handler can be registered with both components.